Sawall-Lab/Lab_management/6_Coral_tissue_analyses/Dry_Weight/Ash_Free_Dry_Weight_Measurement.md

 ## Overview

-This protocol is used to calculate the ash free dry weight of coral tissue slurrys.
+This protocol is used to calculate the ash free dry weight of pre-collected coral tissue slurrys.

 ## Contents